Louisiana Department of Wildlife and Fisheries

 Fisheries affected by year’s flooding

 The lingering effects of the 2019 record floodwaters on Louisiana’s aquatic life continue to be measured by the Louisiana Department of Wildlife and Fisheries.
+The Mississippi River remained above flood stage for a historic length of time, with records dating back to 1900.

 Volunteers sought to monitor bat colonies